Watch a see-through squid with demon-like eyes swim in Alaska's deep waters

 The squid also has white crescent-shaped structures beneath each eye.
 These are photophores, or light-producing organs used to attract prey, including shrimp, small fish and other squid, NOAA representatives wrote.

 There are more than 60 known species of glass squid within the family Cranchiidae, and each have at least partially translucent skin.
-The largest glass squid is the colossal squid (Mesonychoteuthis hamiltoni), which reaches 33 feet (10 m) long and is the heaviest squid in the world.
+The largest glass squid is the colossal squid (Mesonychoteuthis hamiltoni), which reaches 33 feet (10 m) long and is the heaviest squid in the world

 Harry is a U.K.-based senior staff writer at Live Science.
 He studied marine biology at the University of Exeter before training to become a journalist.
-He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior, evolution and paleontology.
-His feature on the upcoming solar maximum was shortlisted in the "top scoop" category at the National Council for the Training of Journalists (NCTJ) Awards for Excellence in 2023.
+He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior and paleontology.
+His recent work on the solar maximum won "best space submission" at the 2024 Aerospace Media Awards and was shortlisted in the "top scoop" category at the NCTJ Awards for Excellence in 2023.
+He also writes Live Science's weekly Earth from space series.